gzruby/gzruby.github.com/source/_posts/2012-01-11-notes-from-the-4th-meeting.markdown

 * **Introducing <http://www.gzruby.org>**

   The official blog for gzruby.
 We plan to use the blog to record our meetings and as a landing page for Ruby and Rails in South China.
-As our organization grows, we hope people continue to find the official blog and that makes it easier for them to find the group and come to a meeting.
+As our organization grows, we hope people continue to find the blog and that makes it easier for them to find the group and come to a meeting.
 This is the site for our community, so please make suggestions or contribute directly.
 The source is on [github](http://github.com/gzruby/gzruby.github.com).

   Presented by [@adevadeh](http://github.com/adevadeh)